terramate-io/terramate/docs/codegen/generate-hcl.md

 }
 ```

-Which will generate code for all stacks, creating a file named `backend.tf`:
+Which will generate code for all stacks, creating a file named `backend.tf` on each stack:

 ```hcl
 backend "local" {